blade-ui-kit/docs/error.md

 ['first_name' => 'Incorrect first name.']
 ```

-The most basic usage of the `error` component exists in using it as a self-closing component with a `field` attribute:
+The most basic usage of the `error` component is as a self-closing component with a `field` attribute:

 ```html
 <x-error field="email" class="text-red-500" />